top of page

 The project draws on Sonia Vuscan and Radu Muntean’s ideas in "Multifunctional Homes: A Sustainable Answer to the Challenges of the Future," adopting modularity as a way of thinking about design.
 Rather than producing fixed objects, it proposes systems that can evolve, supporting longevity, flexibility, and new ways of inhabiting space.

-"Living Systems: Separated Bed" was shown at London Design Festival 2025 as part of House of Icon.
-The project is open to further development through collaborations in textile innovation, smart technologies, or new product variations.
+"Living Systems: Separated Bed" was shown at London Design Festival 2025 as part of the Slow Moments exhibition at House of Icon.

 bottom of page